 Only 1 in 10 people with a substance use disorder seeks treatment.
 We want to reach the other nine individuals who may think treatment isn’t for them or that they can’t afford it.
 Our medical teams are committed to helping clients reach recovery.
 Consultants and advocates relieve our clients of financial worries, allowing them to concentrate on getting better.
 At every level, each ARS employee has one goal in mind — helping our clients live fulfilling lives free of addiction.

-As of 2018, we have nearly a dozen Advanced Recovery Systems rehabilitation centers, including facilities in the Florida, Ohio, Washington, Colorado and Maryland.
+As of 2020, we have nearly a dozen Advanced Recovery Systems rehabilitation centers, including facilities in the Florida, Ohio, Washington, Colorado, New Jersey and Maryland.
 Each facility is equipped to house our residential clients in comfort.
 They also offer amenities to help our clients develop healthy social skills and allow time for recreation as part of treatment.
 The Advanced Recovery Systems’ network of facilities comprises five full-service rehabilitation centers, a sober-living residential complex and a dedicated center for a rehab facility specifically for teens.
 We also have a facility that treats members of the International Association of Fire Fighters (IAFF) exclusively.
 On our campuses, our clients find strength and support to start rebuilding their lives.